 Reward everyone for their efforts

-• going out for dinner (or ordering in)
+• going out for dinner (or order in)

 • have a family movie night (complete with tickets and a concession stand full of treats)